LTUC/amman-dotnet-401d2/Curriculum/Class08/facilitator/Resources/Delegates.md

 del.Invoke();
 ```

 These both do the same things.
-The compiler is jsut helping us in the first.
+The compiler is just helping us in the first.

 let's take a look at our "instantiation" of our hidden class